 For educational opportunities, volunteer activities or special events, contact: The City of Austin’s Wildland Conservation Division at 972-1660.

-The Violet Crown Trail will be opening its Circle C Ranch segment in 2017, but the first six miles – from Zilker Park to Sunset Valley – are already open to the public.
-Once complete, the 30-mile trail will provide a unique recreational experience as it passes through the urban wildlands of the Barton Creek Wilderness Park, the City of Sunset Valley, Circle C Ranch, and eventually into Hays County.
+The Violet Crown Trail is currently open. to the public.
+The 30-mile trail provides a unique recreational experience as it passes through the urban wildlands of the Barton Creek Wilderness Park, the City of Sunset Valley, Circle C Ranch, and eventually into Hays County.

 The CCHOA owns and operates four separate park areas with playscapes.
 The locations are:

 Swim Center Plaza Park located at the corner of La Crosse Avenue and Escarpment Blvd

 Wildflower Park located off La Crosse, east side of Mopac in the Wildflower Park neighborhood

 Vintage Place Park located off of Carrington Drive, north side of Slaughter Lane in the Vintage Place neighborhood